RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/index.rst

 This tutorial series will walk you through writing your first shader.
 It is intended for people who have very little prior experience with shaders and want to get started with the basics.
 This tutorial will not cover advanced topics and it is not comprehensive.
-For a comprehensive and detailed overview of shaders in Godot see the :ref:`Shading Reference Page <toc-shading-reference>`.
+For a comprehensive and detailed overview of Rebel Shaders see the :ref:`Shading Reference Page <toc-shading-reference>`.

 The "your first shader" tutorials walk you through the process of writing a shader